 How to Measure Your Sales Coaching Effectiveness

-Managing a sales team can be very intimidating, especially if you are new at it.
+Managing a sales team can be very intimidating, especially if you are new to it.
 SDR leaders have many responsibilities, but if they are not building qualified pipeline, then they are not doing their job.
 No pressure at all, right?

 Many sales leaders do not get any training, so they might have a hard time understanding what their role involves and how to achieve their goals.

-I felt very insecure in my previous role as an SDR manager, because for a couple of months we did not generate any pipeline.
+I felt very insecure in my previous role as an SDR manager because, for a couple of months, we did not generate any pipeline.
 This can quickly lead to self-doubt and to questions like “Am I adding any value to the company if my team is not performing?”.

 Truth is, the best way you can make sure that you are bringing value to your team is by giving them the best possible sales coaching.
 The key is to identify the issues your team is facing, the areas for improvement, and the habits and skills that need to be developed.